 What is the Island Marine Conservation with International Diving Certification project all about?

 Based on the Thai island of Koh Tao, this marine conservation project is perfect for divers, or those who would like to learn to dive.
 The project is committed to sustainable development for the sea and the local communities.

 Working on its own initiatives and in association with other dive companies, the Thai Navy and the Marine Fisheries department are working to protect the previous marine environments of the area.
 Building artificial reefs, culturing a giant clam nursery, seahorse re-population studies, and undertaking regular monitoring activities are just some of the initiatives on this project.

 This marine conservation project works with local schools, teaching children to swim, snorkel, and dive responsibly.
 Education is essential in the local communities, and volunteers and interns can help by spreading the word about the importance of marine conservation.

-The success of this project to date has seen government environmental agencies use the data gathered to make policy decisions.
-This project includes diver SSI (Scuba Schools International) training from beginner advanced level with Conservation Diver certifications also included.
-Volunteer and join this professional island marine conservation project and make sustainable change in Thailand
+The success of this project to date has seen government environment agencies use the data gathered when making policy decisions.
+This project includes diver SSI (Scuba Schools International) training from beginner to advanced level.
+Conservation Diver certifications can also be included, depending on the duration of your placement.

-As a volunteer you will start every day by attending a lecture on your course of action for the day.
-Following this you will proceed to your diving duties; whilst diving you will be responsible for identifying species, monitoring the reefs, underwater clean-ups, and reef restoration.
-You will also receive diving instruction to help you to progress your diving certification during your placement.
-There are a range of projects that you may be able to help with and these include:
+As a volunteer, you will start each day by attending a seminar covering your duties for the day ahead.
+Following this, you will proceed to your diving; whilst diving you will be responsible for identifying species, monitoring the reefs, underwater clean-ups, and reef restoration.
+You will also receive diving instruction to help you to progress your diving training during your placement.
+There are a range of projects that you may be tasked with assisting on.
+These include: